flux-framework/flux-core/doc/man1/flux-batch.rst

      # flux: """

-Submission directives may be used to set default command line options for :man1:`flux-batch` for a given script.
+Submission directives may be used to set default command line options for :program:`flux batch` for a given script.
 Options given on the command line override those in the submission script, e.g.: ::

    $ flux batch --job-name=test-name --wrap <<-EOF